10 Best Universities for English-Speaking International Students in 2026

 The university has made a name for itself internationally through its high-powered research and excellence in teaching.
 It is the only university in the UK that focuses solely on science, technology, engineering, medicine, and business.

-While you can expect to get a world-class education at Imperial, you’ll also enjoy student life.
-With over 350 student clubs and societies to join, well-equipped sports facilities, and easy access to all of the exciting museums, attractions, restaurants, and pubs central London has to offer, you’ll never have a dull moment.
+While you can expect to get a world-class education at Imperial, you’ll also enjoy a buzzing student life.
+With over 350 student clubs and societies to join, well-equipped sports facilities, and easy access to central London's museums, attractions, restaurants, and pubs, you’ll never have a dull moment.

 2. University of Oxford